Are you wondering how to choose a target audience for your blog?

-Now let’s say you want to run an ad campaign for upcoming holidays.
+Now, let’s say you want to run an ad campaign for the upcoming holidays.
 This campaign targets a specific segment of your target audience.

-However, sending them directly to your homepage doesn’t show them the most relevant and effective content.
+However, sending them directly to your homepage doesn’t provide the most relevant and compelling content.

 It uses an intuitive drag-and-drop design tool and comes with dozens of templates that are optimized for sales and conversions.